GHarding95/Employee-Rating-App/README.md

-# Employee Rating App - React/Redux
+# Employee Rating App
- React JS / Redux Search App used to filter a list of people by name or email address and apply an employee rating of 1 - 10, data can then be exported to JSON file.
+ Search App used to filter a list of people by name or email address and apply an employee rating of 1 - 10, data can then be exported to JSON file.

 ## Tech Stack

 - VS Code
 - React JS
+- Typescript
 - Redux

 ## Getting Started